How I Got Google Antigravity Working Perfectly with WSL

 - ✅

-WSL_EXT_IDtogoogle.antigravity-remote-wsl - ✅ Enable mirrored networking in
+WSL_EXT_IDtogoogle.antigravity-remote-wsl - ✅ Enable mirrored networking via dynamic

-.wslconfig - ✅ Install Chrome extension manually if needed
+.wslconfigcreation - ✅ Install Chrome extension manually if needed

-- ✅ [New] Run
+- ✅ [New] Run the upgraded

 The Problem

-I opened a project workspace in Antigravity on Windows.
+I opened a project workspace in Antigravity IDE on Windows.
 The interface looked great (very VS Code-like), but when I asked the AI agent to run a simple bash command like ls -latr, it choked.

 The error was: